Water Heater Types

 *Not valid with any other offers.

-Here at Campbell Appliance Heating and Air, Inc., we offer gas, electric, and tankless water heaters in Temple, Georgetown, Round Rock, Killeen, Waco, and Austin, Texas.
+Here at Campbell Appliance Heating and Air, Inc., we offer gas, electric, and tankless water heaters in Temple, Georgetown, Round Rock, Killeen, and Waco, Texas.
 There are pros and cons to all different types, it is about picking which one is right for you.
 There are no cookie cutter systems that work for every family or every home, because everyone's needs are different.
 One of our trained technicians can sit down with you and help you find the right unit for you depending on your budget, household size, families needs, and more.

 Gas Water Heater

 In a natural gas or propane powered water heater, cold water is fed into the tank through a dip tube at the bottom of the tank.
 The cold water stays at the bottom being heated by the burner under the tank, and as it is heated the hot water rises.
 As you use the hot water stored in the tank, more is then fed into it to start the cycle over again.

 Benefits - lower operating costs, higher efficiency, quicker recovery rates, more accurate temperature adjustment, reduced risk of power problems, wider selection of sizes, installation, and venting options